nawara2007/Rawk-FAwk/README.md

 1. Statics folder that has the logos and the CSS style file
 2. Template folder that has all the pages in it and a main layout file that they all handled by jinja
 3. Main python application file (app.py) that handle all the requests and data (received and sent)
-4. Helper python file that has decorated function (login_required, superuser_required)
+4. Helper python file that has decorated function (login_required, superuser_required, enter aplogy site for errors)
 5. Sqlite3 databse file (users.db)

 ### How to change website content ?